pinecone-io/pinecone-ts-client/README.md

 ### Seeing index statistics

-When experimenting with data operations, it's sometimes helpful to know how many records are stored in each namespace.
+When experimenting with data operations, it's sometimes helpful to know how many records/vectors are stored in each namespace.
 In that case, target the index and use the `describeIndexStats()` command.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';